nchiasson-dgi/CodeSniffer/README.md

 # CodeSniffer

 A GitHub action for performing static analysis on Drupal code.
-It runs PHPCS and PHPStan on the directory you give it.
+It runs PHPCS and PHPCPD on the directory you give it.

 ## Inputs